 FluentU first asks you to select your level in the language so that it can filter the content you receive in your feed.
 As I already speak Spanish and German so I selected the “advanced” and “native” levels so the video clips I watched were about the same difficulty as what I normally watch on TV.
 You can easily skip between the sections of the video clip which is like having an ‘instant reply’ button in case you missed something the first time around.

-Basically FluentU provides you with the video content from YouTube that matches your level in the target language.
+Basically, FluentU provides you with video content from YouTube, and matches your level in the target language.
 There is also a ‘learn’ feature for each video that trains you to understand the vocabulary that might be tricker for you in the video you are about to watch.
 Finally, the platform also allows you the send new words to a ‘flashcard’ collection for later review.

 - Real content for native speakers by native speakers at your level – the videos are not scripted for learners so are more realistic and natural.
 The fact that the videos are tailored to your level solves the major real world problem of finding the right content for you in terms of difficulty.